-To show our appreciation to new Nautique owners, Correct Craft is providing a complimentary, one-year, individual membership (valued at \$40).
+T-shirt, Hat, Decals and Patches, Lapel Pin, Certificate and Membership Card, and subscription to our Nautique News and NOA Newsletter.
+The Nautique News, Correct Craft's own magazine, is a great source for latest news about the company, our products, activities and current Nautique Gear wear.
+The NOA Newsletter, the official publication of the Nautique Owners Association, features information about NOA benefits and services, events around the world, member stories, inspirational articles and updates on Correct Craft, Inc. To show our appreciation for new Nautique owners, Correct Craft is providing a complimentary, one-year Gold Individual Membership (valued at \$40).
 Registration is automatic upon Correct Craft's receipt of your warranty card.
-Your free Gold Individual Membership may be upgraded to a Gold Family Membership or to a Platinum membership at 50% off the standard rates.
-The Platinum Membership includes the Gold Membership with additional benefits Quest Traveller, The Buying Network and SavRX Advantage.
+Your free Gold Individual Membership may be upgraded to a Gold Family Membership or to a Platinum Membership at 50% off the standard rates.
+The Platinum Membership includes the Gold Membership with the additional benefits of Quest Traveller, The Buying Network, Coast to Coast Vision and SavRX Advantage.
 Call the NOA Coordinator for additional membership information.
 Please include names and T-shirt sizes for yourself and up to four immediate family members, if you wish to upgrade to a Family membership.